rbleattler/mdop-docs/mdop/ue-v/uev-changing-the-frequency-of-scheduled-tasks.md

 ---
-title: Changing the Frequency of UE-V Scheduled Tasks
+title: Changing the Frequency of UE-V Scheduled Tasks (Windows 10)
 description: Learn how to create a script that uses the Schtasks.exe command-line options so you can change the frequency of UE-V scheduled tasks. ms.date: 1/25/2024 ms.topic: article
 ---

-# Changing the Frequency of UE-V Scheduled Tasks
+# Changing the Frequency of UE-V Scheduled Tasks (Windows 10)

 When the User Experience Virtualization (UE-V) service is enabled, it creates the following scheduled tasks: